“By the way, are my vaccinations up to date?”

 Activities

-Am I up to date on my vaccines?You are not sure if you are up to date with your vaccines, it's simple: call 02 31 06 47 18 (cost of a local call) for a consultation with or without an appointment at your local office.
+Are my vaccinations up to date?Not sure if your vaccinations are up to date?
+It's easy: call 02 31 06 47 18 (local call rates apply) for a consultation, with or without an appointment, at your local branch.
 Remember to bring:

-- your vaccination (if available) or health record,
+- your vaccination record (if available) or health record,

-- your vital card or your social security number,
+- your health insurance card or your social security number,

-A health professional assesses your vaccination status and vaccinates you free of charge.
+A healthcare professional will assess your vaccination status and vaccinate you free of charge.

-In concrete terms, how can I access this service?A question, a check, need a reminder or a vaccine, nothing could be simpler: go to one of the branches (see below) according to the opening hours without an appointment.
+How exactly can I access this service?A question, a check, need a reminder or a vaccine, nothing could be simpler, the choice is yours: go to one of the branches (see below) according to the opening hours without an appointment.

-To make an appointment- For the Caen CHU, Flers, Argentan, Granville and Cherbourg sites:
+To make an appointment- For the Caen University Hospital, Flers, Argentan, Granville and Cherbourg sites:

 -